cvuorinen/cvuorinen.github.io/_posts/2016-05-05-using-rxjs-observables-with-angularjs-1.md

 * We create the Observable using the `fromEvent` method and pass in a reference to the input element.
 Since we are not using any Angular features here, there are no digests cycles happening on every key stroke.
 * Since the Observable will now emit the native DOM event, we need to dig out the actual input field string value (from the target.value property on the event).
-* After thet it's exactly the same as in the first example, except that there is no subscription and we store a reference to the final observable in a property on the scope (`scope.suggestions`).
+* After that it's exactly the same as in the first example, except that there is no subscription and we store a reference to the final observable in a property on the scope (`scope.suggestions`).
 * Finally, in the view we use the Async filter on `suggestions`, which will subscribe to it and update the view when a new value is emitted.
 We also need to pass the current scope to it using `async:this` so that it can trigger a digest cycle, otherwise we would not see anything appear in the `ng-repeat`.

 Working JS Bin: [jsbin.com/kelutu](http://jsbin.com/kelutu/edit?js,output)